 Why are the Cabin Lights Dimmed for Take-off and Landing?

-Cabin crew turn down the cabin lights for take off and landing to allow the passengers eyes to adjust to the darkness just incase an emergency occurs which requires the evacuation of the aircraft.
-If a passengers eyes are adjusted to the darkness, their night vision will be improved which will support them finding a route out of the aircraft in an emergency in complete darkness.
+Cabin crew turn down the cabin lights for take-off and landing to allow the passengers eyes to adjust to the darkness just in case an emergency occurs which requires the evacuation of the aircraft.
+If the passengers eyes are adjusted to the darkness, their night vision will be improved which will help them find a route out of the aircraft in an emergency in darkness.

-After the cabin lights have been dimmed, you will have the option to use an overhead light which will give you enough light to keep reading but these lights are of reduced intensity, so your eyes should already be adjusted.
+After the cabin lights have been dimmed, you will have the option to use an overhead light which will give you enough light to keep reading but these lights are of reduced intensity so your eyes can still adjust to the lower light levels.

 The reason for the cabin lights being dimmed isn’t the same reason the lights are turned down in the cruise (at high altitude en-route) – this is to let you sleep!